logicality-io/aws-lambda-testhost/README.md

-It works by running a web server that can handle lambda invocation requests, activate the appropriate lambda class, invoking it's handler (dealing with any serialization needs) and return responses.
+It works by running a web server that can handle lambda invocation requests, activate the appropriate lambda class, invoking it's handler (dealing with any serialization needs) and returning responses.

 Given this simple function: